ABOUT US

 Post Commanders Meeting

 All Post and District Officers or their representatives are requested to attend to get information about plans for the year.
-Dates & locations of District functions, programs, deadlines and priorities will be discussed.
+Dates & locations of District functions, programs, deadlines, and priorities will be discussed.
 This meeting, as always, is open to all members of the 4th District.
-Congratulations to all the newly elected officers and to the appointed volunteers who help make our organization successful
+Congratulations to all the newly elected officers and appointed volunteers who help make our organization successful.